xcart/xcart-docs/_pages/kb_en/general_setup/installation/managing_modules/installing_addons_from_the_x-cart_app_store.md

     Now if you choose to view the list of your store's installed addons, the addon you have installed will be on the list.

    {% note info %}
    After the addon has been installed, it is already in the _Enabled_ (active) state.
-You can temporarily disable the addon or remove it completely using the addon deactivation instructions from the article {% link "Activating and Deactivating addons" ref_uEnDBBA7 %}.
+You can temporarily disable the addon or remove it completely using the addon deactivation instructions from the article {% link "Activating and Deactivating Addons" ref_uEnDBBA7 %}.
    {% endnote %}

 _Related pages:_

 *   {% link "Managing Addons" ref_gTOegEua %}
-*   Video: {% link "X-Cart 5 Module License Activation" ref_hU6Rb4tw %}
+*   Video: {% link "X-Cart 5 Addon License Activation" ref_hU6Rb4tw %}